Al-Ma'mun: Family

 Al-Ma'mun's first wife was Umm Isa, a daughter of his uncle al-Hadi, whom he married in 804, when he was eighteen years old.
 They had two sons, Muhammad al-Asghar, and Abdallah.
 Another wife was Buran, the daughter of al-Ma'mun's vizier, al-Hasan ibn Sahl.
 She was born as Khadija on 6 December 807.
 Al-Ma'mun married her in 817, and consummated the marriage with her in December 825–January 826 in the town of Fam al-Silh.
 She died on 21 September 884.

 Al-Ma'mun had also numerous concubines.
 One of them, Sundus, bore him five sons, among whom was al-Abbas, who rose to become a senior military commander at the end of al-Ma'mun's reign and a contender for the throne.
 Her other sons were Harun, Ahmad, Isa and Isma'il.
 Another concubine was Arib.
 Born in 797, she claimed to be the daughter of Ja'far ibn Yahya, the Barmakid, stolen and sold as a child when the Barmakids fell from power.
 She was brought by al-Amin, who then sold her to his brother.
 She was a noted poet, singer, and musician.
 She died at Samarra in July–August 890, aged ninety-three.
 Another concubine was Bi'dah, known by her epithet al-Kabirah.
 She was also a singer, and had been a slave of Arib.
 She died on 10 July 915.
 Abu Bakr, the son of Caliph al-Muhtadi, led the funeral prayers.
 Another concubine was Mu'nisah, a Greek.
 She was one of his favourites.
 Another concubine was Tatrif, also known as Tazayyuf.
 She was an accomplished poet and a native of Basra.
 She was noted for beauty and elegance, and it was said that al-Ma'mun favoured her above all his other concubines.
 She was inconsolable at his death and mourned him in many poems.
 Another concubine was Badhal.
 She had been formerly a concubine of his cousin Ja'far bin al-Hadi, his brother al-Amin and Ali bin Hisham.
 She hailed from Medina and was raised in Basra.
 Described as charming with fair skin, she was praised for her musical talent, particularly her skill in playing instruments, and was known for her exceptional ability as a songwriter and singer.
 After al-Ma'mun's death, his brother al-Mu'tasim married her.
 Another concubine was Nu'n.
 She was a singer.
 Another concubine was Nasim.
 She was a poetess and was one of his favourites.

 Al-Ma'mun had another son named Musa.
 He had three daughters.
-One was Umm Habib, who married Ali ibn Musa al-Rida.
-Another daughter was Umm al-Fadl, who married Muhammad ibn Ali bin Musa in 818.
+One was Umm Habib, who married Imam Ali al-Rida.
+Another daughter was Umm al-Fadl, who married Imam Muhammad al-Taqi in 818.
 Another daughter Khadija was a poetess.